utailab/webapp-arch/README.md

 A web framework such as Django, Rails or CakePHP, is not a web technology in sens of HTML or CSS but it plays a very fundamental role in web applications.
-You may ask how a web framework fits in this configuration?
+You may ask how a web framework fits in this configuration.
 To answer this question, one should note that a web framework is nothing more than a set of library functions and classes that facilitate generating dynamic content.
 Dynamic contents like their static counterparts have URLs associated to them.